Azure/azure-sdk-for-cpp/sdk/storage/faq.md

    Exponential backoff allows the load on storage service to decrease over the time.
 Jitter helps ease out spikes and ensures the retry traffic is well-distributed over a time window.
 1. Increase retry count.
 1. Identify the throttling type and reduce the traffic sent from client side.
    You can check the exception thrown from storage function calls with below code.
-The error message can indicate which scalability target was exceeded.
+The error message will indicate which scalability target was exceeded.
    ```C++
    try
    {